cypher2213/Phonebook_Csharp/README.md

 I am a Computer Science student in Sumy State University 💻🧬 (second year).

+My favorite code editor theme is Monokai

 If you ask me, what do i prefer more, backend or frontend.
 I might actually answer that backend development is much closer to me, because dealing with data and data flows suits my mindset better, though I can use frontend when it’s needed as a supporting part.

 I absolutely LOVE experiments when it comes to coding 🧪 (of course if it's logically justified)

-When I'm not at the keyboard, I like playing chess and learning psychology 🌱 (I really am trying to understand people's minds better to improve my soft skills).
+When I'm not at the keyboard, I like playing chess, listening to the radio and learning psychology ♟️📻🧠.

 </blockquote>